Note: This manufacturer is excluded from all promotions

 Otomax is used to treat bacterial infections of the outer ear in dogs.
 Otomax is an antimicrobial, corticosteroid and antifungal combination used on dogs for the treatment of acute and chronic otitis externa associated with yeast and/or bacteria susceptible to gentamicin.
 Otomax may also be used for other purposes.
 Otomax requires a prescription from your veterinarian.

 By virtue of its three active ingredients Gentamicin, Betamethasone, and Clotrimazole, Otomax ointment provides antibacterial, anti-inflammatory, and antifungal activity to combat infections of the outer ear accompanied by inflammation.

 Otomax may have negative interactions with other products.
 Disclose to your veterinarian everything you are giving your dog.

-Gentamicin Sulfate Veterinary, Betamethasone Valerate, USP and Clotrimazole, USP
+Gentamicin Sulfate, Betamethasone Valerate, USP and Clotrimazole, USP

 Otomax is a prescription medicine FDA approved for veterinary use in dogs.
 Otomax is available in 7.5 gm and 15 gm tubes and 15 gm, 30 gm, and 215 gm bottles.
 Each gm contains gentamicin sulfate equivalent to 3mg gentamicin base, betamethasone valerate equivalent to 1mg betamethasone and clotrimazole 10 mg.
 Prior to use the external ear should be cleaned and dried and excessive hair should be clipped from the treatment area.
 Otomax should not be used in pets with perforated eardrums.

-Do not use Otomax if the pet has a viral or fungal infection.
+Do not use Otomax if your pet has a viral or fungal infection.
 Tell your veterinarian if your pet is pregnant or lactating.

 Use this medication exactly as directed by your veterinarian.
 If you do not understand the directions ask the pharmacist or veterinarian to explain them to you.
 The usual dose for dogs less than 30 lbs is 4 drops into the ear canal twice a day, and for dogs over 30 lbs use 8 drops into the ear canal twice a day.